FasterSpeeding/Tanjun/docs/usage.md

 [Localisation](https://en.wikipedia.org/wiki/Language_localisation) allows for
-tailoring the declarations and responses of slash commands and context menu commands to match specific regions through by providing multiple translations of a field.
+tailoring the declarations and responses of slash commands and context menu commands to match specific regions by providing multiple translations of a field.
 Localisation on Discord is limited to the locales Discord supports (listed at [hikari.locales.Locale][]).